ciernialab/ROIMAPer/README.md

 # ROIMAPer

 Semi-automatic FIJI macro to map an atlas of ROIs to tissue images.
-Currently setup to also download a coronal version of the P56 ABA\_v3.
+Comes with the 2017 version of the adult mouse Allen Brain Atlas CCFv3 and version 4 of the Waxholm Space Atlas of the Sprague Dawley Rat Brain.

 Created by Julian Rodefeld in the Ciernia lab, University of British Columbia, Vancouver, in Sep 2025.

-This project is composed of four scripts that are used in three different situations:

-\* atlas\_download.R \& atlas\_setup.ijm: downloading the coronal ABA\_v3 and making it accessible for the other scripts; run once upon first install

-\* atlas\_to\_roi.ijm: creating regions of interest (ROI) for specific brain regions from the atlas; run whenever you need access to a new brain region that is not yet stored

-\* ROIMAPer\_.ijm: map the stored brain regions to brain slices; this is the day-to-day script

 ---- INSTALLING ----